-Promotion to the Next Grade Level:
+Promotion to the Next Grade Level

-Middle School (Grades 6-8): Students who achieve below 60% in two or more core subjects (Mathematics, English, Science, Social Studies) will be retained at their grade level
+Middle School (Grades 6-8): Students who receive below 60% in two or more core subjects (Mathematics, English, Science, Social Studies) will be retained at their grade level

-High School (Grades 9-12): Students who achieve below 60% in a course will not be granted a credit in that course.
+High School (Grades 9-12): Students who receive below 60% in a course will not be granted a credit in that course.

-In order to graduate from ASU students must earn 30 course credits and 40 hours of community service.
+In order to graduate from ASU students must earn 30 course credits and 40 hours of community service (10 hours during each year of high school).
 Attendance and punctuality are vital to the learning process.
 Absences (excused or unexcused) of more than 15 teaching days or excessive lateness may affect granting of a course credit or promotion to the next grade level

+Community Service Hours

-Community Service Hours: All students must earn 40 hours of community service in order to Graduate from ASU.
+All students must earn 40 hours of community service in order to Graduate from ASU.
 Community Service hours are earned by volunteering with a non profit organisation outside of a student's regular school hours.
-Volunteering to provide service to a person or group in need is another acceptable way to earn Community service hours.
+Volunteering to provide service to a person or group in need is another acceptable way to earn community service hours.
 Tasks completed for school community members may not count as community service hours except with the express approval of the Principal.
-Students may not receive payment or any other credit for the hours the count towards their community service graduation requirement.
+No more than 10 of the 40 required hours may be completed for the school community.
+Activities on campus that support external organizations may be counted toward community service hours.
+Service as part of a student organization may not be counted toward community service hours.
+Students may not receive payment or any other credit for the hours that count towards their community service graduation requirement.

+Extra Curricular Activities

-Extra Curricular Activities: A variety of extracurricular activities (ECA's) are offered to students in Grades 6-12 on Monday and Wednesday from 3:30-4:25pm.
+A variety of extracurricular activities (ECA's) are offered to students in Grades 6-12 on Monday and Wednesday from 3:30-4:25pm.
 ECA's may include academic assistance classes and individualized tutorials for students.
-Parental approval is required for participation in all Extracurricular Activities.
+Parental approval is required for participation in all extracurricular activities.